Local forms for the double $A_n$ quiver: Introduction

 \subsection{Motivation}

-This paper is motivated by classification problems within the Minimal Model Program, which, given a reasonable variety, finds a nice representation in its birational class.
-This representation is not unique, as crucially, they are connected by codimension two surgeries called flops \cite{BCHM}.
+This paper is motivated by classification problems arising in the Minimal Model Program (MMP).
+Given a reasonable variety, the MMP seeks a nice representatives within its birational class.
+Such representatives are in general not unique; rather, they are related by codimension--two surgeries known as \emph{flops} \cite{BCHM}.

-Let $\uppi: \scrX \to\Spec\scrR$ be a crepant resolution with $\scrR$ cDV.
-Then there is a non-commutative algebra $\Lambda_{\mathrm{con}}(\uppi)$ called the contraction algebra, which represents the non-commutative deformation functor of the exceptional curves \cite{DW2}.
+Let $\uppi \colon \scrX \to \Spec \scrR$ be a crepant resolution, where $\scrR$ has compound Du Val (cDV) singularities.
+Associated to $\uppi$ is a noncommutative algebra $\Lambda_{\mathrm{con}}(\uppi)$, called the \emph{contraction algebra}, which represents the noncommutative deformation theory of the exceptional curves \cite{DW2}.
 The contraction algebra $\Lambda_{\mathrm{con}}(\uppi)$ is isomorphic to the Jacobi algebra of a quiver with some potential \cite{VM}, and it classifies $\Spec \scrR$ complete locally if $\scrR$ is furthermore isolated \cite{JKM}.

 This motivates classifying Jacobi algebras (equivalently, their potentials) on various quivers, as this immediately then classifies certain crepant resolutions.
 In this paper, we give various intrinsic algebraic definitions of a Type $A$ potential on the double $A_n$ quiver $Q_n$ (with a single loop at each vertex).
 Then via coordinate changes, we prove a monomialization result that expresses these potentials in a particularly nice form, and prove that these potentials precisely correspond to $cA_n$ crepant resolutions, which solves the Realisation Conjecture of Brown--Wemyss in Type A cases \cite{BW2}.
 There are further applications to representation theory.